labyrinthinesecurity/zero-hallucination/README.md

 But here's where it gets really cool: we made the whole system time-aware.
 Instead of just solving static problems, our Digital Twin can handle real-time changes and unexpected events as they happen.
 This is huge for real-world applications.

+### Patch

+Marjan Sterjev noticed a bug in the data visualization of bot paths.
+This was due to symAI not loading the start positions as global constraints of the DT.

+So bots could pretty much start from anywhere without control, as long as they met all other rules...

+I have added a patch to fix symAI.
+It will break the validation of all json path files from v0.json to v6.json, but it will be more accurate.

+Only v7.json is not impacted, since (luckily) DeepSeek used proper start positions in its planner script.

 ### License
 LICENSE: CC-BY-4.0, labyrinthinesecurity